 THE CENTER IS NOW OPEN.
 WHAT TO KNOW BEFORE YOU GO:

 - You must be healthy; we will be screening for temperatures and illness every day upon entry.

 - We are limited on capacity due to social distancing.
-You must pre-register by calling Cheryl at 381-3007 to come, and you will be assigned a day.
-We will run 2 buses a day.
+You must pre-register by calling Cheryl at 513-381-3007, so we have an accurate count for meals.
+We run two buses a day.

 The Senior Center is at 1722 Race Street in the Cincinnati neighborhood of Over-the-Rhine.
 Located between W. Elder and Green streets, a block from Findlay Market.
-It’s open Monday through Friday, from 8:30 a.m. to 2 p.m.
+It’s open Monday through Friday, from 8:30 a.m.-2:00 p.m.

 We provide bus transportation to and from the Senior Center to those who request it.
 Arrangements can be made by calling 513-721-0375.

 Activities, meals and transportation are free to anyone who is at least 60 years old.
 Seniors are encouraged to contribute $1 per meal and can do so anonymously, but no one is denied a meal if they are unable to contribute.

 Breakfast is served weekdays at 8:30 a.m.
 Lunch is served at noon.
 We encourage seniors to let us know if they plan to join us for breakfast or lunch by calling 513-381-3007.
 But they’re also welcome to walk in without contacting us first.
 Our daily menus change monthly.

 The Senior Center has a monthly calendar of activities, such as movies, group birthday parties, bingo, trivia quizzes and speakers on topics important to older adults.
 Other activities, like dancing and cornhole, are spontaneous.